Critical Foreign Dependencies Initiative: Companies

 Mayne Pharma told the Herald-Sun that "its entry on a classified diplomatic cable is out-of-date and full of errors", since the drug listed on the cable as its resource, a snake anti-venom, hasn't been made by the company for "more than ten years".

 Roger Aston, the chief executive of Mayne Pharma, said: "I can only go on what I can see now in the media (about WikiLeaks) but judging from what I've seen about what they've said about Mayne Pharma and Faulding, a lot of it (the information) is old, out of date stuff that's not relevant."

 Dean Veverka of Southern Cross concurred, saying, "(Roger Aston's comments) that the information in the WikiLeaks document was ten years out of date could be accurate.
 To only list Southern Cross as the only internet cable network here might have been relevant 10 years ago (when only coaxial cables were available), but Australia now has seven cables going out of country.
 Australia has a very resilient network nowadays."

 Bill Gorman, sales director of David Brown Ltd., said: "We make gearboxes for our platinum and gold mines.
 We have supplied equipment via the US for other countries, but have only once exported directly to the States, for a copper mine seven years ago.
 I have no idea why we're on the list."

 A BAE Systems spokeswoman said: "The information in the list was incorrect.
 The site in Plymouth was sold in 2007, and in Chorley, there are no longer any weapons manufacturing, although there is still an office there.
 The information about Preston was correct.
 The safety and security of our people and facilities is of highest priority."

+List of critical foreign dependencies

+The 2008 CFDI list, as redacted by WikiLeaks, listed the following infrastructures:

+Sea ports

+A number of sea ports were listed, including several Chinese ports (Shanghai Port, Guangzhou Port, Hong Kong Port, Ningbo Port, Tianjin Port) as well as one Taiwanese port (Kaohsiung Port) and several European ports (Port of Antwerp, Port of Hamburg, Rotterdam Port).